msmink01/multi-cow-lameness-detection/README.md

 1. How does an existing computer vision technique, such as end-to-end video action recognition, perform in a difficult task such as multi-cow lameness detection?
 2. How can an automatic lameness detection system be made robust to inter- and intra- animal variability in a large production environment, while still being portable and efficient?

-In our efforts, we contribute a new dataset, privately available, for complex, multi-cow scenes with three label types.
+In our efforts, we contribute a new multi-purpose dataset, privately available, for complex, multi-cow scenes.
 We deliberate existing video action recognition methods' capabilities on this dataset.
-And, we propose a real-time two-stage lameness classification pipeline moving towards classifying lameness in complex, multi-cow scenes.
+And, we propose a real-time two-stage lameness detection pipeline moving towards classifying lameness in complex, multi-cow scenes.

 # Methods & Intermediate Results